tarwn/lessthandot-hugo/blogs/content/posts/2010-06-02-programatically-create-a-sharepoint-cale.md

   <img src="/wp-content/uploads/blogs/WebDev/SharepointCalendars/AddWebReference.png" alt="" title="" width="817" height="563" />
 </div>

-Change the Web Reference Name to &#8220;Sharepoint.Lists&#8221; and click the &#8220;Add Reference&#8221; button to add it to your project.
+Change the Web Reference Name to “Sharepoint.Lists” and click the “Add Reference” button to add it to your project.

-Next, you&#8217;ll need to open up a new form/page/module (whichever is appropriate to your solution), add a few imports:
+Next, you'll need to open up a new form/page/module (whichever is appropriate to your solution), add a few imports:

 ```vbnet
 Imports Sharepoint